rougier/from-python-to-numpy/05-problem-vectorization.rst

 How to vectorize the problem then?
 If you remember your linear algebra course, you may have identified the expression `X[i] * Y[j]` to be very similar to a matrix product expression.
-So maybe we could benefit from some numpy speedup.
+So maybe we could benefit from some NumPy speedup.
 One wrong solution would be to write:

 .. code:: python